teamforage/forage-android-sdk/README.md

 }
 ```

-### Collect a customer's card PIN for a refund and defer the completion of the refund to the server
+### Collect a card PIN for a refund and defer the completion of the refund to the server
 ### (POS Terminal-only)

 #### `deferPaymentRefund(PosDeferPaymentRefundParams)`

-This method submits a customer's card PIN via a [`ForagePINEditText`](#foragepinedittext) Element and defers refund completion to the server.
+This method submits a card PIN via a [`ForagePINEditText`](#foragepinedittext) Element and defers refund completion to the server.

 On success, `response.data` resolves with an empty string.